Uni students, this is your step-by-step guide to becoming a teacher in a NSW public school

 If you're currently studying a non-teacher education course but are thinking about becoming a teacher, you will first need to decide what type of teacher you would like to become and what teacher education course you will need to complete.
 Note: Becoming a teacher of a high-demand subject area would increase your chances of employment in NSW public schools.

 - Complete teacher education studies at a recognised Australian teacher education institution.
-Your studies will need to meet the Board of Studies, Teaching and Educational Standards' (BOSTES) academic requirements for employment as a teacher.
+Your studies will need to meet the NSW Education Standards Authority (NESA) academic requirements for employment as a teacher.
 The Department has a number of programs on offer whereby university students get paid to study to become teachers of high-demand subject areas in high-demand metropolitan or rural and remote locations

 Get paid to study